jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

 tags: [clojure, programming, appengine, google, tutorial]
 ---

 Clojure excels at pure transformations of persistent data.
-One application of it which works quite well is stateless servers, which transform data between the client and the datastore.
+One area well-suited for this is a stateless server which transforms data between the client and the datastore.
 For distributed server development in Clojure, we already have [Onyx](http://www.onyxplatform.org/), as well as [wrappers for Mesos](https://github.com/pyr/mesomatic) and others.
 An apparently less-explored option is using Clojure on Google App Engine, which runs sandboxed applications in Google-managed data centers while providing automatic scaling.